Health Care

 Introduction

-The bank war refers to the era of President Andrew Jackson during which a political war was started between different parties over the issue of the banking system and ultimately vanished the “Second Bank of United States”.
-This war was basically fought between the president of the United States and the president of the Second bank.
+The bank war refers to the era of President Andrew Jackson, during which a political war was started between different parties over the issue of the banking system, and the “Second Bank of United States” ultimately vanished.
+This war basically involved the president of the United States and the president of the Second Bank.
 This campaign was started by Andrew Jackson when he realized that his stance on opposing the bank played a very important role in his reelection campaign.

 Discussion